 Solar Power for your RV

-Portable means you park, you take out your solar panels and you point them towards the sun, period, done, fini!
-The upside – no involved install on the roof of something you may not keep forever.
-No concerns over how and where you park (what if you’re under a tree in the shade and you have solar panels on the roof??).
+The upside?
+No involved roof install.
+No concerns over how and where you park.
+If you’re under a tree in the shade and you have solar panels on the roof, they are rendered nearly useless!
 No involved wiring from the roof to the batteries.
 The downside – your solar panels *could* grow legs and walk!
-(But so far, that just has not been a concern.)
+(But so far in 10+ years of use, that just has not been a concern.)

-My approach had me “out the door” for a total cost of $1092.
-Each time I dry camp, setup time requires a grand total of about 5 minutes!
+Each time I dry camp, setup time for my system requires a grand total of about 5 minutes!
 There are NO installation costs or headaches associated with my approach.
-Allow me to share by video, then you can see the specifics on what I purchased and why I selected each piece within the entire setup.
+Allow me to share by video (recorded in 2015), then you can see the specifics on what I purchased and why I selected each piece within the entire setup.

 Lets break down the components of my solar setup…

-I used to have a set of 6v AGM batteries.
+I used to have a set of (expensive) 6v AGM batteries.
 After about 2 years, one went bad.
-I reverted to a cheap 12v deep cycle that I knew would NOT do the job with solar panels, so I went to the workhorse, old steady of the industry – Trojan 105-RE (click link for recommended vendor at best price).
+I opted to go with the accepted workhorse, an old steady of the industry – Trojan 105 6 volt batteries (2 of them) Click the link for a recommended vendor at best price – and you’ll need to speak with them as the model numbers appear to have recently changed – the 105 was Trojan’s “standard bearer” and they’ll know what model has replaced them).
 My total cost by going through “The Solar Biz” (including delivery charges to Billings, Montana was about $350.)
 These (2) batteries are wired in series, providing 12 volts to my RV and deliver 225 amp hours of energy.

 Renogy makes great solar panels